SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+**V1.12.2 Added the following**
+- Compiled with CIQ 8.3.0
+- The swipe up/down, button up/down are now behaving like they do in other aspect of the device (they used to be reversed)
+- A previous version broke the usage of the device built-in page indicator (for CIQ V3.4 and above).
+This is now fixed.

 **V1.12.1 Added the following**
 - As requested, added support for the GPSMAP H1 and eTrex Touch devices.
-Keep in mind these only have 32KB of background memory so they might becone unstable if there is too much data waiting to be processed.
+Keep in mind these only have 32KB of background memory so they might become unstable if there is too much data waiting to be processed.

 **V1.12 Added the following**
 - Added support for the Venu 4 41 mm and 45 mm devices.
 - A new settings (Big battery) that shows only the battery level in the biggest font that fit the glance view for 5 seconds when Glance is launched.
-Usefull for those with reduced vision
+Usefull for those with reduced vision.

 **V1.11.1 Is about crashes reported through the Error Reporting and Analysis (ERA) tool**
 - Crash fix when erasing data